lamm-mit/LLMsxPlants/README.md

 ![Alt Text](images/linearvsnonlinear.png)

-This repository provides accessible, user-friendly notebooks that outline structured inference protocols, allowing users to:
+This repository provides accessible, user-friendly notebooks that outline structured inference protocols, allowing users to:<br>

-✅ Reproduce the results from our study
+✅ Reproduce the results from our study<br>
-✅ Apply these AI-driven protocols to new research problems ✅ Easily integrate AI-based ideation into their own workflows and research domains
+✅ Apply these AI-driven protocols to new research problems<br>
+✅ Easily integrate AI-based ideation into their own workflows<br>

 ## Summary of Protocols

-*Extraction of Mechanistic Insights*
+*Extraction of Mechanistic Insights*<br>

 Understanding the underlying mechanisms of mechanical behavior is crucial for plant mechanics research.
 In this work, we demonstrate how our system can predict experimental outcomes, link structure-property relationships to inspire bioinspired designs, and extract key information to generate visualized graphs of material relationships ([Extraction of Mechanistics Insights.ipynb](notebooks/Extraction%20of%20Mechanistic%20Insights.ipynb)).

 ![Alt Text](images/graphgeneration.png)

-*Idea Mining*
+*Idea Mining*<br>

 Effective research ideation requires both diversity and refinement, following a divergent-convergent framework.
-In this work, we demonstrate how our system generates and filters unique, novel ideas through divergent exploration, ranks them based on scientific value in a convergent evaluation phase, ([Idea Mining - 1 DivergentConvergent.ipynb](notebooks/Idea%20Mining%20-%201%20DivergentConvergent.ipynb)) and enables further refinement through multi-agent collaboration ([Idea Mining - 2 Multi-Agent.ipynb](notebooks/Idea%20Mining%20-%202%20Multi-Agent.ipynb)), ensuring more diverse and technically grounded research directions.
+In this work, we demonstrate how our system generates and filters unique, novel ideas through **divergent generation**, ranks them based on scientific value in a **convergent evaluation** phase, ([Idea Mining - 1 DivergentConvergent.ipynb](notebooks/Idea%20Mining%20-%201%20DivergentConvergent.ipynb)) and enables further refinement through **multi-agent collaboration** ([Idea Mining - 2 Multi-Agent.ipynb](notebooks/Idea%20Mining%20-%202%20Multi-Agent.ipynb)), ensuring more diverse and technically grounded research directions.

 ![Alt Text](images/ideamining.png)

-*Procedure Design*
+*Procedure Design*<br>

 Developing effective laboratory procedures requires both technical accuracy and creative reasoning.
 In this work, we demonstrate how our system refines procedure generation through a multi-step approach, first establishing a scientific foundation via **Q&A generation** ([Procedure Design - 1 Q-As.ipynb](notebooks/Procedure%20Design%20-%201%20Q-As.ipynb)), then enhancing procedural depth through **multi-agent collaboration** ([Procedure Design - 2 Multi-Agent.ipynb](notebooks/Procedure%20Design%20-%202%20Multi-Agent.ipynb)), resulting in more precise and experimentally grounded protocols.

 ## Getting Started